cse110-sp25-group12/cse110-sp25-group12/onboard.md

     6. Spaces required before and after ```=>``` in arrow functions

-3. Jest Tests.
-All folders in test/ will be run.
-Any test fail will cause the workflow to fail
+3. Jest Unit Tests.
+All unit tests scattered inside source/ will be run.
+Run ```npm run test:unit``` to run unit tests locally.

+4. End-to-End Tests with Jest and Puppeteer.
+All e2e tests inside e2e/ will be run.
+Run ```npm run test:e2e"``` to run e2e tests locally.

+5. Test Coverage.
+Runs the [Jest Coverage Report](https://github.com/marketplace/actions/jest-coverage-report) action which summarizes test coverage as a comment in the attempted pull request.
+Run ```npm run test:coverage``` to generate more detailed coverage report locally.

 ### On every push into main:
+1. Deployment to Github Pages.
+Builds latest main branch and deploys to Github Pages.

-1. JSDoc.
-A separate docs branch will be created that holds docs/, which contains components to a webpage that displays all comments for JS code.
+2. JSDoc Documentation Generation.
+A separate docs branch will be created that holds docs/, which contains a webpage that displays all documentation for JS logic.